‘Criminal complaints’ filed against Israeli President Herzog in Switzerland

 After the Hamas attack, Israel launched a ferocious bombardment of Gaza that has killed more than 24,500 people, 70 percent of whom are women and children, according to the United Nations.

-If prosecuted, the case filed to the Swiss court would be dealt with under “universal Jurisdiction”, William Shabas, a professor of international criminal and human rights law at Middlesex University in the UK, told Al Jazeera.
+If prosecuted, such a case filed to the Swiss court would be dealt with under “universal jurisdiction”, William Shabas, a professor of international criminal and human rights law at Middlesex University in the UK, told Al Jazeera.

 Under international law, universal jurisdiction is based on the principle that certain crimes are so serious that their perpetrators must be prosecuted transcending borders.
 This means that states or international organisations can file legal complaints against people regardless of their nationality or where the alleged crime was committed.
 Such cases are usually related to international crimes.